-38 Spatial Analysis and Modeling (3) CSU
+Spatial Analysis and Modeling (3) CSU

-Same as Geography 38.
-Credit not given for both courses.
-Prerequisites: Geography 31 or GIS 31, and Geography/GIS 32 (ArcView) or equivalent.
+Prerequisites: Geography 31 or GIS 31, and Geography/GIS 32 (ArcView)

 An introduction to spatial analysis, briefly reviewing principles of statistics and relating them to methods of geographically referenced data.
 Sampling strategies for data structures (raster and vector) used in GIS will be introduced.
 Single and multi-layer operations (classification, coordination, modeling analysis) and spatial correlation will be covered.